Applying for a course, booking your assessment and enrolment

 New Directions College has an additional learning support scheme which offers financial support to learners to pay for their course fees if they can evidence financial hardship.
 Learners must meet basic residency criteria and be eligible for funding in order to apply for financial support.
 Please see information above.
 Please contact the College for more information or see information on our Additional Learner Support Policy.

 Refund of fees

 Fees are not refunded unless there is a statutory requirement to do so or unless New Directions College cancels the course.
+There is no obligation for the College to refund course fees unless the service is not provided with reasonable care and skill.
 The refund policy, which does not affect statutory rights, is as follows:

 Automatic full refund of inclusive course fee for all:

 - Courses cancelled by New Directions College prior to their start date